 The provider can diagnose this condition by looking at the skin and rash.
 The liver, spleen, and lymph nodes may be swollen.

 The following tests may be done to confirm the diagnosis or rule out other conditions:

 The disorder itself is not treated.
 Infections linked with this condition, such as hepatitis B and Epstein-Barr, are treated.
 Cortisone creams and oral antihistamines may help with itching and irritation.

 The rash usually disappears on its own in about 3 to 8 weeks without treatment or complication.
 Associated conditions must be watched carefully.

 Complications occur as a result of associated conditions, rather than as a result of the rash.

 When to Contact a Medical Professional

 Call your provider if your child has signs of this condition.

 Papular acrodermatitis of childhood; Infantile acrodermatitis; Acrodermatitis - infantile lichenoid; Acrodermatitis - papular infantile; Papulovesicular acro-located syndrome

 Gelmetti C. Gianotti-Crosti syndrome.
-In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson I, eds.
+In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 88.
+5th ed.
+Philadelphia, PA: Elsevier; 2018:chap 91.